STUDENT RESEARCHERS

 Ryan Rashke - B.S.
 Natural Resources '18; Leveraging research and monitoring networks to inform management of the Chryxus Arctic butterfly in the globally rare Pine Barrens ecosystem (co-mentored by Christel Kern and Brian Heeringa at USFS)

 Shea Schachameyer - B.S.
-Natural Resources-Ecological Restoration '17; Apostle Islands coastal wetland research (winner of the Meeker Award for Excellence in Natural Resources Research)
+Natural Resources-Ecological Restoration '17; Apostle Islands coastal wetland research (winner of the Meeker Award for Excellence in Natural Resources Research); Current: Red Cliff Food Sovereignty Coordinator

 Lewis Wiechmann - B.S.
-Natural Resources - Forestry '17; fire history and fuels modeling on Apostle Islands (co-advised with Jon Martin)
+Natural Resources - Forestry '17; fire history and fuels modeling on Apostle Islands (co-advised with Jon Martin); Current: forester, US Army Corps of Engineers

 Emily Leonard - B.S.
-Biology & Natural Resources-Ecological Restoration '16; Apostle Islands sandscape project; spatial analysis of Canada yew distribution on the Apostle Islands; M.S. in Wasteshed Science and Ecology at USU
+Biology & Natural Resources-Ecological Restoration '16; Apostle Islands sandscape project; spatial analysis of Canada yew distribution on the Apostle Islands; M.S. in Watershed Science and Ecology at USU; Current: Ecologist, Hawthorn Hollow

 Hannah O'Laughlin - B.S.
 Biology '16; work study research assistant and greenhouse technician; native plant propagation, rare plant population monitoring